 - 70% of mobile searches led to online action within 60 minutes

 - Mobile phone users vastly prefer apps over mobile-friendly sites (88% to 12%, according to the NY Daily News).

 - 87% of American adults use the Internet (Pew Research Center).
 More than half of these people are expected to have a mobile device or two in the remainder of 2015.

 Having said that, the “Add to Cart” and buy rates for mobile devices are still lower than those of their desktop counterparts.
-However, comScore reports that the typical consumer is increasingly showing more “multiscreen” behaviour when making their buying decisions.
+However, ComScore reports that the typical consumer is increasingly showing more “multiscreen” behavior when making their buying decisions.